Permanent Disability Indicator FAQs

 No, you only have to present the physician’s statement upon initial application for the indicator.
 You do not have to represent a physician’s statement card to retain the indicator on future transactions.

-The Permanent Disability indicator will be displayed as an image of the Symbol of Accessibility (commonly referred to as the "wheelchair symbol"), located at the bottom left-hand corner on the back of the license.
-Refer to the image, below.
+The Permanent Disability indicator will be displayed as an image of the Symbol of Accessibility (commonly referred to as the "wheelchair symbol"), located on the back of the license.

 If you still have questions, please check out other Driver Licensing FAQs.